Adèle Anderson: Personal life

 Anderson is a transgender woman.
-She had sex reassignment surgery after graduating from university as part of her medical transition.
+She had gender affirming surgery after graduating from Birmingham University, as part of her medical transition.
 She completed her social transition some time before speaking publicly about being transgender.
+She worked in drama from Birmingham University as a male, and then she began the lengthy process of changing her sex.
+She worked as a civil servant and a secretary before becoming a jazz singer.

 She is a patron of Humanists UK (formerly known as the British Humanist Association).
 She later became a humanist celebrant for Humanists UK, specialising in non-religious weddings.

 On 15 September 2010, Anderson, along with 54 other public figures, signed an open letter published in The Guardian, stating their opposition to Pope Benedict XVI's state visit to the UK.